 No matter what time of year, Little India is a thriving community that welcomes visitors and loves to educate its guests about Indian culture.
 But some of the very best times to visit are during one of the Indian festivals.
 At these times, the community explodes with love, light and happiness.
 Some of the best festivals to celebrate in Little India are:

 Deepvali is celebrated all over the world by Hindus, to mark good triumphing over evil and light prevailing over darkness.
 This momentus celebration is summed up by the lighting of an oil lamp, which Hindu families do all over Singapore at the right time of year.

 Little India is a fantastic place to be at this time; the streets are colorful, with lit up arches and glittering lights.
 The bazaars are alive with aromas and a buzzing atmosphere.
 There’s mouthwatering curries and drinks to sample and everyone is in a festive, happy mood.

 Pongal is celebrated over four days in South India; it’s a celebration by farmers who give their thanks to the sun god ‘Surya’, who gives life for a rich harvest.

 Little India is the place of oil lamps being lit, colourful clothes being worn and sun dances being taught.

 Campbell Lane is turned into a pedestrian-only area with stalls offering souvenirs and locals showcasing Pongal performances and Kinta road hosts cultural dances and a cooking competition.

 Your Singapore Trip

-If you’re visiting Singapore, be sure to check out my 2 days in Singapore itinerary and my guide to Singapore on a budget.
+If you’re visiting Singapore, be sure to check out my 2 days in Singapore itinerary and my guide to Singapore on a budget – one of my best tips being to use capsule hotels as cheap accommodation.
 You can also check out my YouTube channel which documents my travels from Bali to London without flying (including a couple of Singapore videos!).
 Check out my Singapore on a budget guide below: